ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Device-to-Device (D2D) bandwidth
 ==================================

-Run the test to collect performance characteristics of D2D copy operations of a given ROCm platform.
+Run the test below to collect performance characteristics of D2D copy operations of a given ROCm platform.

 .. code-block::